It’s Official: We Are in a New Crypto Bull Market

 Now take a look at Chart number 2.

-Many traders within the crypto community want to know if BTC will exceed its old high from 2017 @ 19,862.
+Many Betfair Traders within the crypto community want to know if BTC will exceed its old high from 2017 @ 19,862.
 Of course, it’s impossible to answer this question with any degree of accuracy.
 However, based on the rate of advancement in the current bull market, Bitcoin could generate a new all-time as early as October 2019.

 Another way to calculate the date of a new all-time high is to examine the previous cycle from peak to trough beginning in 2013.
 Bitcoin recorded an all-time high in November 2013 and then proceeded to enter an extended bear market.